Sal2468/ci-deployment-aws/README.md

 3. Ansible runs the playbooks defined in hosts/default.pp.
 4. Cucumber acceptance tests are run to verify the infrastructure was provisioned correctly.

-This includes java version, services running (nginx, apache, mysql, etc), libraries, depedencies, compilers, etc.
+This includes components as java version, services running (nginx, apache, mysql, etc), libraries, depedencies, compilers, etc.

 ## Team